Czech: Translation & whispered interpreting

-The Nuremberg-based interpreting and translation agency AP Fachübersetzungen offers its customers high-quality translation and interpreting services for the Czech language.
+The Nuremberg-based interpreting and translation agency AP Fachübersetzungen offers its clients high-quality translation and interpreting services for the Czech language.
 Our committed team of interpreters, translators and project managers is happy to provide you with professional advice and support.
 Our qualified and experienced Czech translators and interpreters specialize in the fields of medicine, pharmacy, law and technology.
 We are also happy to support you with certified Czech translations as your competent and reliable partner at any time - even at short notice.

 - Many Czech words do not contain any vowels.